-Revealing Meghan and Harry interview shakes UK royal family
+UK royals absorb shock of revealing Harry, Meghan interview

 “The queen has always been wonderful to me,” Meghan said.

-But Harry revealed he currently has a poor relationship with his brother William, and said things got so bad with his father that at one point Prince Charles stopped taking his calls.
+But Harry revealed he currently has a poor relationship with his brother, William, and said things got so bad with his father that at one point Prince Charles stopped taking his calls.

 “There is a lot to work through there,” Harry said about his relationship with his father.
 “I feel really let down.
 He’s been through something similar.
 He knows what pain feels like.
 And Archie is his grandson.
 I will always love him, but there is a lot of hurt that has happened.”